varad8995/JobFit-Analyzer/README.md

 # JobFit-Analyzer
-# 🧠 ResumeAlign

-**ResumeAlign** is an AI-powered Resume Analyzer that evaluates a candidate’s resume against a given job description.
+**JobFit-Analyzer** is an AI-powered Resume Analyzer that evaluates a candidate’s resume against a given job description.
 It provides insights into **strengths**, **weaknesses**, and **suggestions for improvement**, helping candidates align their profiles with specific job roles.

 ---